 In general, YES.
-According to Article 4 of the Provisions of the Supreme People's Court on Several Issues Concerning the Application of Law to the Arrest and Auction of Vessels effective as of 1st March 2015 hereinafter as Supreme Court Judicial Note on the Arrest and Auction of Vessels, where a maritime claimant applies for arrest of a vessel, the relevant maritime court shall order the maritime claimant to provide a guarantee.

-However, for maritime claimants whose disputes pertain to crew labour contracts or compensation for personal injuries suffered at sea or in waters connecting the sea, the relevant maritime court may NOT request the maritime claimant to provide guarantee /counter-security, as long as the facts are clear and the relationship of rights and obligations are definite.
+According to Article 4 of the Provisions of the Supreme People's Court on Several Issues Concerning the Application of Law to the Arrest and Auction of Vessels effective as of 1st March 2015 (hereinafter as Supreme Court Judicial Note on the Arrest and Auction of Vessels), where a maritime claimant applies for arrest of a vessel, the relevant maritime court shall order the maritime claimant to provide guarantee; but for the maritime claimant who applies for arrest of a ship, if is due to disputes over crew labor contracts or compensation for personal injuries suffered at sea or in waters connecting the sea, and the facts are clear and the relationship of rights and obligations are definite, the relevant maritime court may NOT request the maritime claimant to provide guarantee /counter-security.